qzed/linux-surface-pen-button-remap/README.md

 </details>

-4) If you are configuring after installation: Stop this program via `sudo killall killall surface-pen-button`.
+4) If you are configuring after installation: Stop this program via `sudo killall surface-pen-button`.
 If you have installed the systemd service, the program will start again after 2 seconds.

 ### Install